Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 We used data of this kind from Poelwijk et al.\ \cite{poelwijk2019}, which focused on two ``parent'' fluorescent proteins that differ at exactly thirteen positions in their sequences, and are identical at every other position.
 All $2^{13} = 8,192$ sequences that have the amino acid of either parent at those thirteen sites (and whose remaining positions are identical to the parents) were experimentally labeled with a measurement of brightness at both a ``red'' wavelength and a ``blue'' wavelength, resulting in combinatorially complete data sets for two different fitness functions.
 In particular, for both wavelengths, the label for each sequence was an enrichment score based on the ratio of its counts before and after brightness-based selection through fluorescence-activated cell sorting.
 The enrichment scores were then normalized so that the same score reflects comparable brightness for both wavelengths.

-Finally, each time we sampled from this data set to acquire training or designed data, as described below, we added simulated measurement noise to each label by sampling from a noise distribution estimated from the combinatorially complete data set (see \ifpnas S3 in the SI Appendix for details).\else \ref{app:protein-results} for details).\fi This helps simulate the fact that sampling and measuring the same sequence multiple times results in different label values.
+Finally, each time we sampled from this data set to acquire training or designed data, as described below, we added simulated measurement noise to each label by sampling from a noise distribution estimated from the combinatorially complete data set (see \ifpnas S3 in the SI Appendix for details).\else \ref{app:protein-results} for details).\fi This step simulates the fact that sampling and measuring the same sequence multiple times results in different measurements.